Academic integrity and cheating

 The program generates similarity reports that must be evaluated manually.
 It is during the manual check that suspicions of academic cheating may arise.
 Reports and hit rates alone never trigger suspicion, only if it raises suspicion in the person doing the checking.

-Exam answers that raise suspicion are sent to the department/faculty, or to an academic cheating committee if one exists, where the matter is investigated and possibly forwarded to the central appeals board.
+Exam answers that raise suspicion are sent to the department/faculty, or to an academic cheating committee if one exists, where the matter is investigated and possibly forwarded to The Committee for Student Affairs at UiB.

 Written work, teachers and examiners